As an SME sick absence can be a real drain on your business

 - Legal requirements, such as equality, age and disability discrimination, HSE legislation and dismissal procedures.

-- Your policies can only generalise, and unless you could produce a huge and detailed document, not every circumstance can be covered.
+- Your policies can only generalise.
+Unless you could produce a huge and detailed document, not every circumstance can be covered.

-- Every individual is different and everyone reacts and self-manages ill-health differently.
+- Every individual is different.
+Everyone reacts and self-manages ill-health differently.

-If you are struggling with a situation where an employee is either taking regular patterns of short-term absence or is off long term and it is having an unacceptable and adverse impact on the business and you don’t know what to do, I would advise you follow these steps:
+If you are struggling with a situation where an employee is either taking regular patterns of short-term absence or is off long term.
+It will undoubtedly have an unacceptable and adverse impact on the business.
+If you don’t know what to do, there are some simple steps to follow:

 - Make sure your records are accurate, the actions you have taken to date are recorded, you are treating all employee absences with the same level of rigour and you have spoken to your employee regularly.